-PGD-CORE002 International Law for Diplomats (2 CH)
+PGD-CORE003: Global UAE I: International Law (2 CH)

 A strong understanding of international law is paramount to the success of any diplomat or policymakers throughout their career.
-This course provides students with an introduction to the field of international law, examining the history of ideas, legal doctrines, institutional and administrative structures developed over the last century to organize our global society.
-The course also examines how to enforce international law (including international courts) as well as how to look at relevant legal issues from political, juridical, economic, cultural and security perspectives.
+This course provides students with an introduction to the field of international law, examining the history of ideas, legal doctrines, institutional and administrative structures developed over the last century to organise our global society.
+The course also examines how to enforce international law (including international courts), as well as how to look at relevant legal issues from political, juridical, economic, cultural and security perspectives.
 The course focuses on diplomatic and consular conventions and diplomatic communications under international law, which are ways through which diplomats engage with issues of international law in their day-to-day job.
-The course also covers the important organs and functions of the United Nations, a key organization that diplomats need to be familiar with.
-The course content was adapted to focus on these particular themes in light of our commitment to training diplomats.
-Regarding the assessment, the assignments in the course include an oral final exam where students are asked to 'think on their feet' and answer questions and cases on international law and two short exams or papers where they reflect on main principles or cases of international law.
+The course also covers the important organs and functions of the United Nations, a key organisation that diplomats need to be familiar with.
+Regarding the assessment, the assignments in the course include an oral final exam where students are asked to 'think on their feet' and answer questions and cases on international law and two short exams or papers, where they reflect on main principles or cases of international law.